nnguyennam2003/ShopDunk/README.md

 ## ✅ Features

 ### 🔐 Authentication
-- Login with email or phone number + password
+- Login with email + password
 - Sign up with email, phone number, full name, password
 - Logout securely
 - *(Nice to have)* Login with Google or Facebook